pilky/twitchmata/Documentation~/Setup.md

 ## 1. Get Twitchmata

 The first step is to download Twitchmata.
+Twitchmata is set up as a Unity package so you can get it in one of two ways.

+### Use Git URL (Recommended)

+In Unity, go to `Window` > `Package Manager`.
+Then in the top-left of the package manager you should find a `+` button.
+Click on that and select `Add package from git URL…`.
+Paste the git URL for this project (`https://github.com/pilky/twitchmata.git`) into the field that appears and click `Add`.
+This will add Twitchmata to your project and make it easy to update to new versions.

+### Download ZIP

+Alternatively you can download a ZIP of the Twitchmata package.
 You can find the latest version [here](https://github.com/pilky/twitchmata/releases).
 Download the zip file of the release at the top of the page.
 Once downloaded you need to unzip the release.
-Next, create a folder in your Unity project's Assets folder and call it "External".
-Drag the unzipped release of Twitchmata into this External folder (ensure folder is just called "Twitchmata").
+Move the folder to a location inside of your project, but outside of the `Assets` or `Packages` folders.

+Next, in Unity, go to `Window` > `Package Manager`.
+In the top-left of the Package Manager you should find a `+` button.
+Click on that and select `Add package from disk…`.
+This will open a file browser.
+Navigate to the Twitchmata folder you unzipped.
+You should find a `package.json` file inside of it.
+Select this with the file browser window and click "Open".
+This will add Twitchmata to the project.

+Note, you need to manually download updates to Twitchmata through this method.

 ## 2. Setting up the Game Object